radixdlt/radixdlt-scrypto/README.md

 | To call a method | ``` rev2 call-method <component_address> <method> <args> ``` |
 | To export the ABI of a blueprint | ``` rev2 export-abi <package_address> <blueprint_name> ``` |
 | To show info about an address | ``` rev2 show <address> ``` |

+**Note:** The commands above will use the default account as transaction sender.

 ## Project Layout